Institute of Chartered Accountants of India: Convergence with IFRS

 The inception of the idea of convergence of Indian GAAP with IFRS was made by the Prime Minister of India Dr. Manmohan Singh by committing in G20 to align Indian accounting standards with IFRS.
 As per the original roadmap for implementation of IFRS-converged Ind AS issued by the Government of India, initially, Ind AS were expected to be implemented from the year 2011.
 However, keeping in view the fact that certain issues including tax issues were still to be addressed, the Ministry of Corporate Affairs decided to postpone the date of implementation of Ind AS.
 For a smooth transition to IFRS, ICAI has taken up the matter of convergence with the National Advisory Committee on Accounting Standards and various regulators such as the RBI, SEBI and IRDA, CBDT.
-IASB, the issuer of IFRS, is also supporting the ICAI in its endeavors towards convergence.
+IASB, the issuer of IFRS, has also been supporting the ICAI in its endeavors towards convergence.
 ICAI has revised/formulated Ind AS on the basis of the amendments and new IFRS issued by the IASB subsequent to February 2011.
 IFRS-converged Indian Accounting Standards (Ind AS) has been implemented in India in a phased manner from 1 April 2015 being the voluntary date of adoption of Ind AS.
 The mandatory application of Ind AS has been restricted to listed and unlisted companies with a net worth of Rs.
 500 crore and above from the accounting year beginning on or after 1 April 2016.
 With effect on 1 April 2017, all listed companies and unlisted companies having a net worth of Rs.
 250 crore and above would be required to prepare their financial statements in accordance with the applicable Ind AS.
 Banks and NBFCs are also required to implement Ind AS on 1 April 2018 onwards based on the criteria of net worth.

 In order to ensure that these standards are implemented in the same spirit in which these have been formulated, ICAI has been providing guidance to members through its various initiatives such as the issuance of Educational Materials on Ind AS containing Frequently Asked Questions (FAQs).
 For addressing transition and implementation related queries clarifications on a timely basis are also being issued by the ICAI.
 Queries raised are also addressed through Support-desk for implementation of Ind AS.
 Apart from this, Certificate Course on Ind AS, In-house training programmes on Ind AS for corporate and regulatory bodies are also being organized to educate and train the members on these standards.